aeropeek/s3tester/README.md

 # Changes to s3tester in this repo

+Data generated is random to prevent extreme DRR in SUT.

 New arguments:

-	-fanout - add fanout support for GET/PUT operations (remote copies in SUT) -interDelay - adds a delay between requests, measured in milliseconds.
+	-fanout - Fanout support for GET/PUT operations (remote copies in SUT) -interDelay - Adds a delay between requests, measured in milliseconds.
+For example a value of 200 means a PUT every 200ms.
-	-opThreshold - Threshold in ms for operations (outputs hit/miss %)
+	-opThreshold - Threshold in ms for operations (outputs hit/miss %).
+For example a value of 100 will count all requests that elapsed more than 100ms.

-Data generated is random to prevent extreme DRR in SUT.

 # s3tester - S3 Performance Benchmarking